What areas of employment does Adventure Medics offer?

 Events – EMT and higher

-Wildland – ambulance EMTs and Paramedics, line EMTs and Paramedics, Camp clinic RNs and PAs, REMS team, RAT teams and ATV/UTV teams
+Wildland – ambulance EMTs and Paramedics, line-qualified EMTs and Paramedics, Camp clinic EMTs, Paramedics, RNs and PAs, REMS Team members

-Interfacility Transport (based in Southwest WA) - EMT, Paramedic, Critical Care Paramedics, Critical Care Nurses, Drivers
+Interfacility Transport – EMTs, Paramedics, Critical Care Paramedics, Critical Care Nurses, Drivers

 I don’t live in Bend, OR or Southwest, WA can I still work for you?